 How to Avoid the IRS Underpayment Penalty in 2025

-Key Takeaways to Avoid Tax Penalty for Underpayment
+Key Takeaways to Avoid IRS Underpayment Penalties

 • Understand estimated taxes: Know how quarterly payments work when income isn’t fully withheld.